synxroform/ShapeFactory.jl/README.md

 <h3> More examples </h3>

-More examples can be found in \examples directory of the master branch.
+More examples can be found in <a href="https://github.com/zaika-generative/ShapeFactory/tree/master/examples">\examples</a> directory of the master branch.